Board of Directors

 Mr. Aguilar holds an associate degree in accounting from Laredo Community College and attended Laredo State University and the University of Texas at Arlington.
 He is a graduate of the Senior Executive Fellows program at Harvard University's John F. Kennedy School of Government.

-Lieutenant General John E. Miller
+Lt.
+General John E. Miller

 Lieutenant General John E. Miller (Retired), is a decorated combat veteran who has served over 34 years in the US Army, most recently as the Deputy Commanding General of the US Army Training and Doctrine Command (TRADOC) responsible for coordinating the implementation of the Army’s first digitized command and control system in a combat brigade.
 He is a former commander of the 101st Airborne Division (Air Assault).
 He also had multiple assignments at the US Army Command and General Staff College where help positions from Tactics Instructor to Commandant.
 While Commandant, he was concurrently responsible for 11 other Army Schools that provide tactical training and education for Commissioned and Non-Commissioned Officers.

 After his retirement from active duty, LTG Miller was a regional Vice President for Oracle Corporation’s Public Sector Division and served as a Divisional President for L-3 Communication providing linguist, intelligence analyst and technical support for deployed forces in 13 countries.

 Tim Hoechst has built a nearly 30-year career in Government Information Technology (IT) including holding senior leadership, technical strategy development and sales roles serving Federal government agencies.
 Mr. Hoechst most recently held the position of Chief Technology Officer at Accenture Federal Services (AFS), a leading IT solutions provider to the US Government.
 At AFS he was responsible for working with Government and industry leadership to identify and introduce new technologies to help the Federal Government with challenging IT problems.